nural-khalafov/Test3DCSharp/README.md

 # Test 3D CSharp

 ## FPS Template Project
-Basically the same project as Test 3D GDScript, but all scripts written in C#
+Basically the same project as Test3DGDScript, but all scripts written in C#

 __________________________________________________